Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 </pre>

 The first example informs the firmware that bed heater 0 (implied, because no P parameter is provided) uses heater 0.
+The second example informs the firmware that bed heater 1 (P1) uses heater 1.
+The third example disables the bed heater.
+No bed heaters will be shown in DWC.
-The second example sets the temperature of the bed heater to 55^o^C and returns control to the host immediately (*i.e.* before that temperature has been reached by the bed).
+The fourth example sets the temperature of the bed heater to 55^o^C and returns control to the host immediately (*i.e.* before that temperature has been reached by the bed).
-The third example sets the bed temperature to 65^o^C and the bed standby temperature to 40^o^C.
+The fifth example sets the bed temperature to 65^o^C and the bed standby temperature to 40^o^C.
-The fourth example sets the active/target bed temperature to absolute negative temperature (-273 or lower).
+The sixth example sets the active/target bed temperature to absolute negative temperature (-273 or lower).
 This switches off the bed heater.

 ### Notes

 * If a temperature close to absolute zero is set (strictly less than -273°C in RRF 3.3 and earlier, less than or equal to -273°C in RRF 3.4.0 and later), the bed heater will be switched off.
 * The 'H' parameter sets the heated bed heater number(s).
 If no heated bed is present, a negative value may be specified to disable it.
 M140 commands with H parameters would normally be used only in the config.g file.
-* On the Duet 3 MB6HC you can configure up to 12 bed heaters; on Duet 3 Mini 5+, 2 bed heaters; on Duet 2 WiFi/Ethernet, 4 bed heaters; on Duet 2 Maestro, 2 bed heaters.
+* On the Duet 3 MB6HC and MB6XD you can configure up to 12 bed heaters; on Duet 3 Mini 5+, 2 bed heaters; on Duet 2 WiFi/Ethernet, 4 bed heaters; on Duet 2 Maestro, 2 bed heaters.

 ## M141: Set Chamber Temperature (Fast) or Configure Chamber Heater